trisha-c-a/trisha-c-a/README.md

 ### Hello!
 I'm Trisha 👋

 ## I'm an Electronics Engineering Student With a Love for Algorithms!
-- 🔬 I'm currently working on an image segmentation project with my peers
+- 🔬 I'm currently working on an image segmentation research project with my peers
 - 📚 I’ve started expanding my knowledge of algorithms through an online course
 - 👯 I’m looking to collaborate on computer vision related projects
 - 📝 2020 Goals: Work on projects that have been on my mind for a year